Category Archives: Software Engineering Curriculum

 Why do I need to learn about machine learning?

-Machine learning has solved many important difficult problems recently.
+Machine learning has been solving many important difficult problems.
 A few of them include speech recognition, speech synthesis, image recognition, autonomous driving and chat bots.

 Nowadays a key skill of software developer is the ability to use machine learning algorithms solve real-world problems.